 The PGY-1 resident spends one month evaluating and treating general medical and surgical patients in the Emergency Department under the supervision of the ED attending staff.

 In accordance with ACGME requirements, each resident will staff her/his own continuity clinic one half-day each week.
 Attendance at the clinic will take priority over all other academic and clinical duties except protected conference time.
 During the PGY-1 year the resident establishes a panel of patients for whom she/he will provide continuous care extending over the subsequent four years.
 It is expected that the panel is primarily composed of patients needing well-woman continuous follow up and new OB patients whom the resident may follow throughout their prenatal course, delivery and postpartum care.

 During the second year of the OBGYN program the resident’s experience begins to extend to the subspecialties as well as Breast Health and Intensive Care disciplines.

 The PGY-2 resident spends two one-month rotations on night float, during which the resident covers the obstetrics service at Saint Thomas Midtown Hospital under the supervision of the obstetric hospitalists.

-The PGY-2 resident spends one month on the SICU rotation while evaluating and treating patients under the supervision of the attending staff.
+The PGY-2 resident spends one month on the SICU rotation evaluating and managing critical care patients under the supervision of the attending staff.

 The PGY-2 resident on gynecology continues to develop more advanced surgical skills and focuses on laparoscopic procedures and vaginal surgery.
-Robotic techniques and experience are also introduced.
+Minimally invasive laparoscopic and robotic techniques and experience are developed.

 Maternal Fetal Medicine

 Reproductive Endocrinology and Infertility

-During this two month immersion rotation in the office of the Nashville Fertility Center, the resident works closely with the faculty in the outpatient setting.
+During this two-month immersion rotation in the office of the Nashville Fertility Center, the resident works closely with the faculty in the outpatient setting.
 The resident develops an understanding of infertility management, including assisted reproduction technologies, and competence in the performance of transvaginal gynecologic ultrasound.